Motors and Motor Groups#

 set motor max torque#

-The set motor max torque block sets how much force a motor or motor group can exert.
+The set motor max torque stack block sets the most torque a motor or motor group is allowed to use.

 Parameters |